KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 	![Naming your virtual machine.](images/vm1.jpg)

-3. 4GB of ram is fine, this just needs to be enough to run the VM on your local machine.
+3. MAKE SURE YOU UNCHECK "Enable EFI"!!!!!!
+4GB of ram is fine, this just needs to be enough to run the VM on your local machine.

 	![Setting the ram.](images/vm2.jpg)